blu3windy/eternal-ai/developer-guides/examples/decentralized-inference-contract-interaction-deepseek-r1-1776-avax/README.md

 ## STEP 6: Verify the onchain response transaction

-Now, let's look at the response transaction on HyperEVM Explorer.
+Now, let's look at the response transaction on Avalanche Explorer.
 You can see the actual response content.
 Everything is onchain and verifiable.

 https://snowtrace.io/tx/0xecb2e1c41dbef13d8148989b745fc544f6d82268408bd70309d246fee29c4471